anovsiradj/yii2-theme-mazer/README.md

 ],
 ```

-### themes

-by default it is using dark theme, to use light theme do this:
+by default it is using dark theme, to use light theme only do this:
 ```php
 'assetManager' => [
 	'bundles' => [